 Texting can be inflexible.
 Unlike messaging, texting has its limitations.
 Not only can it take an extensive amount of time to receive multimedia messages, but it also restricts group conversations.
 With texting, users can only broadcast messages to a variety of numbers but can’t actively collaborate with a group of people.
 Messaging allows an individual to communicate with as many people as they want, when they want, on the platform of their choice.

 As clearly depicted by these definitions, texting and messaging are two very separate entities that offer businesses two very different capabilities.
 For your business, deciding whether you incorporate texting or messaging should be a strategic and well thought out plan.
-You should consider using insight from your customer base as well analyzing the pro’s and con’s for team member adoption to know what works better for you.
+You should consider using insight from your customer base as well as analyzing the pros and con’ for team member adoption to know what works better for you.
 If you can’t decide between the two, don’t fret, using both and opting for an omni-channel approach is an even more inclusive way to appeal to your customers.